-The Credentialing Committee continuously ensures the Meridian provider network is comprised of practitioners and providers that deliver quality healthcare services in a safe and sanitary environment and use medical record practices that are consistent with the applicable standards set forth by Meridian in accordance with the NCQA accreditation and the State of Illinois and the Centers for Medicare and Medicaid (CMS) regulatory requirements.
-The Subcommittee is chaired by the Medical Director and is comprised of committee members including a minimum of three community-based physicians.
+The Credentialing Committee continuously ensures the Meridian provider network is comprised of practitioners and providers that deliver quality healthcare services in a safe and sanitary environment and use medical record practices that are consistent with the applicable standards set forth by Meridian in accordance with the NCQA accreditation and the State of Illinois and the CMS regulatory requirements.
+The Committee is chaired by the Medical Director and is comprised of committee members including a minimum of three community-based physicians.